40. Optimal Unemployment Insurance#

 But the worker’s consumption is not smoothed across states of employment and unemployment unless \(V=V^e\).

-The preceding efficient insurance scheme requires that the insurance agency control both \(c\) and \(a\).
+The preceding efficient insurance scheme assumes that the insurance agency controls both \(c\) and \(a\).

-It will not do for the insurance agency simply to announce \(c\) and then allow the worker to choose \(a\).
+The insurance agency cannot simply provide \(c\) and then allow the worker to choose \(a\).

 Here is why.